mlvccn/vision_pattern_analysis_book/CH8-视觉语义分割/视频语义分割实例/AR-Seg/README.md

 python train_pair.py --data-path=./data/cityscapes --sequence-path=./data/cityscapes-sequence --models-path=./exp/bisenet18-cityscapes/paper/cityscapes-bise18-scale0.5-5M-GOP12-30fps_0.01_epoch200 --backend='resnet18' --batch-size=16 --epochs=200 --scale=0.5 --gpu=2 --feat_loss=mse  --start-lr=0.01 --stage1_epoch=0 --ref_gap=12 --with_motion=1 --model_type=bisenet --dataset=cityscapes --bitrate=5
 ```

-如需在 Cityscapes 上训练 BiseNet，请下载初始化权重并解压至 `./cityscapes_pretrained/` 目录。
+If you want to train BiseNet on Cityscapes, please download the initialization weights and extract them to the `./cityscapes_pretrained/` directory.

 ---

-## 致谢
+## Acknowledgement

-We would like to thank the authors of [AR-Seg
-](https://github.com/THU-LYJ-Lab/AR-Seg) which has significantly accelerated the development of our book.
+We would like to thank the authors of [AR-Seg](https://github.com/THU-LYJ-Lab/AR-Seg) which has significantly accelerated the development of our book.